 - What is outside the Universe?

 You will learn a lot, especially about the immensely small and the immensely large.
-You will also learn about black holes, light, gravitation, time and lots of other exciting topics!
-To convince you that this book is within everyone’s reach, in the foreword the author tells us about his deep conviction that scientific knowledge is accessible to everyone.
+You will also learn about black holes, light, gravitation, time, and lots of other exciting topics!
+To convince you that The Universe in your Hand is within everyone’s reach, in the foreword the author tells us about his deep conviction that scientific knowledge is accessible to everyone.